hyperdxio/sample-java-app/README.md

-# HyperDX Java Tracing Demo
+# HyperDX Java Otel Demo

 This is a minimal Java application that demonstrates how to send logs and distributed traces to [HyperDX](https://www.hyperdx.io) using the [OpenTelemetry Java Agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation).